ruibarreira/linuxtrail/README.md

 <h5>DESKTOP READY</h5>
 As soon as you install Linux Trail you are ready to go.
 You can play your music, video, organize and edit your images, create documents, program, surf the web and many many more.
-You can install your '.deb' packages with the pre-installed Gdebi, search for programs with gpk and install them with terminal.
+You can install your '.deb' packages with Gdebi, search for programs with gpk and install them with terminal or Synaptic.

 It comes with most of the tools you need for your work (for developers, coders, programmers, distribution testers, so forth).
 It is the list: